IASA2/Miscellaneous/Document Work List.md

 Status: HIGH PRIORITY

 Issues: Many references to the ED's role in the nomcom process.
 Recommend s/the IETF Executive Director/the IETF Secretariat/ throughout this document.
 Many other changes needed as well.
+Jason and Bob collaborating on the document.

 # 3 - Informal / 2018 NomCom Guidance
 ## COMPLETE